Justina Gaynor: Chicago Stars

 Following a preseason trial as a non-roster invitee, Gaynor signed her first professional contract with Chicago Stars FC on March 12, 2025, signing a one-year deal with an option to extend for another year.
 Previously a midfielder, she made Chicago's roster as a defender.
-Two days later, she made her professional debut as a second-half substitute for Camryn Biegalski against the Orlando Pride in the season opener.
+She made her professional debut two days later as a second-half substitute for Camryn Biegalski in the season opener against the Orlando Pride.
 She made one further appearance, starting against Racing Louisville on March 30, before the Stars announced that she had mutually agreed to terminate her contract on July 1.

 Lexington SC

 Gaynor signed with USL Super League club Lexington SC on July 8, 2025.
 She debuted for the club on August 23, coming on as a second-half substitute for Addie McCain in Lexington's season-opening draw with Fort Lauderdale United FC.
+She made eight appearances for Lexington before departing on mutual contract termination at the end of the year.

+DC Power FC

+In January 2026, Gaynor signed with fellow USL Super League club DC Power FC for the rest of the season.
+Five minutes into her DC Power debut, a substitute appearance against Sporting JAX on February 7, 2026, Gaynor assisted Alyssa Walker's game-winning goal that helped DC kick off its spring campaign with a victory.

+Starting her second season in DC on the backline, Gaynor was named to the USL Super League Team of the Month for August 2026 after helping Power FC's defense allow three goals through its opening slate of matches.